ihormyroniuk/ihormyroniuk.github.io/iOSApplicationEntryPoint.md

 ### Problem

-There are several limitations of this approach:
+There are several problems with this approach:
 1. There are 2 global objects: [`UIApplication.shared`](https://developer.apple.com/documentation/uikit/uiapplication/1622975-shared) and [`UIApplication.shared.delegate`](https://developer.apple.com/documentation/uikit/uiapplication/1622936-delegate).
 2. Sometimes it is needed to have ability to override [`UIApplication`](https://developer.apple.com/documentation/uikit/uiapplication) methods.